 (ii) The secretary of state does not require the submission of the notice of rights and declination form.

-(iii) If an individual checks "no" on the notice of rights and declination form, but completes the voter registration form, the CDJFS shall send the form to the local county board of elections.
+(iii) When an individual checks "no" on the notice of rights and declination form, but completes the voter registration form, the county agency shall send the form to the local county board of elections.

-(iv) Information relating to a declination to register to vote in connection with an application made at the CDJFS may not be used for any purpose other than voter registration.
+(iv) Information relating to a declination to register to vote in connection with an application made at the county agency shall not be used for any purpose other than voter registration.

 (6) Maintain confidentiality in voter registration procedures.
-The identity of the CDJFS from which voter registration forms are received shall remain confidential except as required by the secretary of state for record-keeping purposes.
+The identity of the county agency from which voter registration forms are received shall remain confidential except as required by the secretary of state for record-keeping purposes.

 (7) Establish an internal procedure for collection of all voter registration forms.
 The internal procedure shall include the selection of a designated individual within the agency to serve as coordinator for all activities related to the voter registration program.
 The requirements of the coordinator are listed in paragraph (C) of this rule.

 (C) What is the role of the county agency voter registration coordinator?